AVEVA/CONNECT-data-services-developer-docs/content/api-reference/assets/assets-request-manager.md

 <a id="opIdRequestManager_List Faceted List Results"></a>

-Asset faceted search allows for searching using asset facets.
+Searchs for assets using facets.
 Asset facets are not case sensitive.
 Only asset metadata can be used in asset faceted searches.

 ### Request
 ```text